Aplicaciones-Web-Grupo-CodeRush/Landing-page-MedicDefense/README.md

 # Landing Page

-En este repositorio se encuentra el desarrollo del Landing Page del proyecto MedicDefense.
-De tal modo, se utilizó HTML, CSS y JavaScript.
+This repository contains the development of the Landing Page for the BiciBreeze project.
+HTML, CSS and JavaScript were used.